sadmoseby/ai-research-agent/docs/MULTI_PROVIDER_IMPLEMENTATION.md

-# Multi-Provider LLM Integration Summary
+# Multi-Provider LLM Implementation Details

+## Implementation Summary

+This document provides technical details about the multi-provider LLM integration implementation.
+For configuration instructions, see [CONFIGURATION_GUIDE.md](./CONFIGURATION_GUIDE.md).

 ## What Was Implemented

-This implementation adds comprehensive support for multiple LLM providers (OpenAI, Anthropic, Gemini, and Ollama) to the AI Research Agent using LangChain abstractions.
+Comprehensive support for multiple LLM providers (OpenAI, Anthropic, Gemini, and Ollama) using LangChain abstractions.

 ## Key Components Added/Modified